Delawares and the Dawes Roll

 The Dawes Commission enrolled Delaware applicants in two ways.
 Individuals listed on the Delaware Register of 1868 (in correlation with the Delaware Adoption Treaty of 1868) were enrolled on a Cherokee Delaware card.
 Descendants of the 1868 Registered Delawares were enrolled on a Cherokee by Blood card as an Adopted Delaware.
 This indicated by an AD in the blood quantum column of the card.

 This distinction played a role in the allotment process.
 According to Delaware Indians v.
 Cherokee Nation (US Reports 193, p.
 127), the surviving 1868 Registered Delawares were entitled to 160 acres of land, while their descendants were to share land equally with the Cherokee Citizens by Blood.
-This decision meant that sections of land set aside for the 1868 Registered Delawares could not be claimed by Cherokees.
-The Adopted Delawares were to take part in the allotment process with the rest of the Cherokees.
+This decision meant that sections of land set aside for the 1868 Registered Delawares could not be claimed by Cherokee.
+The Adopted Delawares were to take part in the allotment process with the rest of the Cherokee.

 Old Series cards